 You may know that taking excessive baths wastes water and that swapping to showers can help with water conservation.
 It makes sense that shorter showers would save you water.
 Shower routines are important, but you should try to shorten your routine as much as possible while still adhering to every step you deem necessary.
-While it is okay to treat yourself to a long shower or bath when you need it, shorter showers are friendlier to the environment.
+While it is okay to treat yourself to a long shower or bath when you need it.
+Yet shorter showers are friendlier to the environment.

 Fans of hot water may feel dismayed — it’s more energy-efficient to shower in cooler water because you’re not wasting time waiting for the water to heat up.
 That fact doesn’t mean that you should only take cold showers, though.
 Consider cutting down on the frequency you take hot showers and choose to take lukewarm ones instead.
 Besides, a little cold water can’t hurt you.
 Some believe that colder showers improve circulation and concentration.

 How often do you water your lawn?
 While having a beautiful green yard might be a dream, it’s not always realistic.
 The amount of water your grass needs is dependent upon several factors, like the type of soil it’s growing in.
 Many homes sit atop clay soil, which doesn’t absorb water as quickly as loam or sand.
 If your grass grows out of clay soil, consider using less water on it but watering it for a longer period.
 If you use too much force all at once, the water will be run off and lost, being no use to your yard at all.

 Aim to keep your grass alive, but don’t overwater it.
 Overwatering can be bad for both plants and the rest of the environment.
 The run-off water that comes from overwatering your lawn can lead to erosion in other sources or might contribute to water damage near your home’s foundation.

 3. Don’t Cut Back on Your Own Water